Nestor3cherry/kotlin_webgl_loop/README.md

 I realized that, in some cases this effect can be minimized if the rendering order of the different objects are not important (they don't overlap), getting nice performance improvements

-This work is based on a slight modified version of EaselJS WebGL render engine, but probably it works on the official released version too.
+This code works successfully over a slight modified version of EaselJS WebGL render engine, but probably it works on the official released version too.

 The 2D scene is stored as a tree, where the leaves are the actual items to be rendered.
 Nodes in the middle usually apply transforms (scaling, alpha, position...)